jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_2_ALPINE.md

 **Supercomputers** in the crudest terms are basically what happens if you glued 100's or 1000's of individual computers together.
 You end up making a giant computer with more functionality.

-**ALPINE** is a joint venture between Colorado State University and CU Boulder and is sponsored by those institutes and by a grant from the National Science Foundation.
-[ALPINE](https://www.colorado.edu/rc/alpine) is shared between CU Boulder, Colorado State University, CU Anschutz, and RMACC (Rocky Mountain Advanced Computing Consortium, a network of >20 other academic institutions in Colorado, Arizona, Idaho, Montana, and New Mexico).
+**ALPINE** is a joint venture between CSU and CU Boulder, and is sponsored by those institutes and by a grant from the National Science Foundation.
+[ALPINE](https://www.colorado.edu/rc/alpine) is shared between CU Boulder, CSU, CU Anschutz, and RMACC (Rocky Mountain Advanced Computing Consortium, a network of >20 other academic institutions in Colorado, Arizona, Idaho, Montana, and New Mexico).

-However, please keep in mind that a supercomputer isn't required for RNA-seq data analysis.
+However, please keep in mind that a supercomputer isn't required for RNAseq data analysis.
 Most of these tasks can be done on a personal MAC or LINUX computer.
 PCs can also theoretically do the same tasks but it will be much more challenging to install the software.

-Today, we will do the following together ...
+Let's make sure that everyone...

-1. Register for ALPINE if you haven't already
+1. Is registered for ALPINE account if you haven't already
-2. Log into ALPINE using OnDemand - see how many students can do this
+2. Can log into ALPINE using OnDemand
 3. Review some concepts about ALPINE

-Thursday, we will ...
+We will then...

 1. Review the ALPINE High Performance Compute System
 2. Initiate a “conda virtual environment” where we can install RNA-seq software